ScienceComputing/Python_Programming/Data_Structure_Algorithm/Breadth_First_Search.md

 ```

 ## Breadth first search - graph
 - As graphs have cycles, we need to check if the vertices have already been visited.
+Its complexity is $O(V + E)$, where V is the number of vertices and E is the number of edges.